MakamuEvans/PesapalJoomlaExtension/README.md

 1. Log into your Joomla Backend.
 2. Under "Extensions" menu, click on "Manage" and then "Install"
 3. You can Drag the project zip into the upload area or use the browser's file manager to import the zip file
-4. The Component will automattically install and you should receive a success message.
+4. The Component will automatically install and you should receive a success message.
 5. You can access the component from "Components" menu and click on "COM_DONATE"
 ```

 Remember

 ```
-Set your key and secret as obtained from demo.pesapal.com
+Set your key and secret as obtained from demo.pesapal.com, under the component's configuration settings
 ```

 ## Built With